Innovative Education Fund Grant Program

 - Carefully review the Innovative Education Fund Guidelines and the scoring rubric for the program to which you are applying: Innovating Education Prototype Grants or Innovation Mini Grants.

-- For Innovating Education Prototype Grant Applicants Only: The GFPE may invite the applicant and prospective grant team to participate in an interview with GFPE staff and board members during the week of April 4-8, 2022.
+For Innovating Education Prototype Grant Applicants Only: The GFPE may invite the applicant and prospective grant team to participate in an interview with GFPE staff and board members during April.

 For questions regarding the Innovative Education Fund, please contact Jaclyn Colona at Jaclyn.email@example.com or 404-445-9828.